Textualize/textual/docs/guide/CSS.md

 ## Stylesheets

-CSS stands for _Cascading Stylesheets_.
+CSS stands for _Cascading Stylesheet_.
 A stylesheet is a list of styles and rules about how those styles should be applied to a web page.
 In the case of Textual, the stylesheet applies [styles](./styles.md) to widgets, but otherwise it is the same idea.

 Let's look at some Textual CSS.